Hamilton Academy

 Hamilton Academy was a boarding and day school in Hamilton, South Lanarkshire, Scotland.
-It was founded in 1588 as a boy's school and was open for nearly four centuries.
+It was founded in 1588 as a boys' school and was open for nearly four centuries.
 In the late 19th century, the school began admitting girls.

 The school was described as "one of the finest schools in Scotland" in the Cambridge University Press County Biography of 1910, and was featured in a 1950 Scottish Secondary Teachers' Association magazine article series on Famous Scottish Schools.

 Having joined the state sector, the school closed in 1972, as a result of the coming of comprehensive schools in Lanarkshire.
 It was replaced by the new Hamilton Grammar School, which took over its site and most of its pupils and staff.

 History and building

 1588–1714

 No longer existing as an independent institution, Hamilton Academy had a history going back to 1588 when it was endowed by The 1st Marquess of Hamilton (c.
 1535-1604), an extremely powerful Scottish nobleman.